DSgbemisola/Hands-on-Project-on-COUNT-DISTINCT-LIMIT/README.md

 5. Added columns to your table:
    a.
 Clicked the "+" button to add a new column.
    b.
 For each column, I entered the name and selected the data type (e.g., VARCHAR, INTEGER)
-   b.
+   c.
 Repeated for all columns as defined below:

 ![image](https://github.com/DSgbemisola/Hands-on-Lab-Basics-of-SQL-SELECT-Statement/assets/116846702/23551016-34a7-40d7-b53b-eb3096b7f7e9)